-σ' = std (πi)
+(5) σ' = std (πi)

-where the pi represents the production values of the time-series under evaluation, πi are the normalized time-series with respect to the baseline values, i.e. the smoothed time-series Pi, and σ' is the standard deviation of the normalized time-series.
-The non-stationary crop production resilience indicator is simply given by the inverse squared standard deviation of the normalized anomalies [33,42]:
+where {pi}i=1,…,N represents the production values of the time-series under evaluation, {πi} i=1,…,N are the normalized time-series with respect to the baseline values (i.e. the smoothed time-series {Pi}) and σ' is the standard deviation of the normalized time-series.

+Since the mean of normalized time-series computed through eqs.
+(3)-(5) is close to one, the non-stationary production stability (i.e. the inverse coefficient of variation) can be defined as:

-R’C = 1 / σ'2.
+S’p = 1 / σ'.

+Finally, the non-stationary crop production resilience indicator is given by the inverse squared standard deviation of the normalized anomalies [33,42], which is the squared non-stationary production stability:

+(7) R’p = S'p2.

-In case the production time-series is stationary, the baseline is constant and R’C is exactly equal to RC.
+In case the production time-series is stationary, the baseline is constant and R’p is exactly equal to Rp (and S’p is equal to Sp).

-In this paper, we present a simple and accessible code that computes production resilience from non-stationary time-series and some examples of analysis that can be conducted by different stakeholders, policy makers, and anyone interested in estimating the resilience of the agricultural production at the local, national and supra-national levels.
+In the next sections, we present a simple code that computes the annual production resilience indicator from non-stationary and diverse time-series and some examples of analysis that can be conducted to address the needs of different users, e.g. stakeholders, policy makers, and anyone interested in estimating the resilience of the agricultural production at the local, national and supra-national levels.
 This code can be easily adapted to any time-series of positively defined values.

-2. Software Description: New Python 3 code for resilience derivation
+2. ResiPy Description: New Python 3 code for the annual production resilience estimation

 ReciPy is composed of the ProSeries class and some functions that are presented in the following frame: